appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/maestro-cloud-upload.md

 | `$AC_MAESTRO_PULL_ID`         | The ID of the pull request from which the upload originated.                                            | Optional  |
 | `$AC_MAESTRO_CLI_VERSION`     | The version of the Maestro CLI is to be downloaded in your CI environment.
 The default value is the `latest` version.  | Optional  |

-## Output Variables

-The **Maestro Cloud Upload** step does not produce any output variables.
-The results are shown in the build log.

 ---

 To access the source code of this component, please use the following link: